 We encourage military families to let us know how the Compact has helped make your son or daughter’s transition easier or if it is currently not being implemented in your local school district.
 Please contact us at Info@militaryfamily.org.

 Our Association has long believed that parents are their children’s best advocates if given the proper resources and information.
 To that end, we encourage you to visit the Interstate Compact Commission website.
-Knowing which states have adopted the Compact, what specific issues are addressed, and how to use the Compact effectively, will make you a better advocate for your children.
+Knowing what specific issues are addressed and how to use the Compact effectively, will make you a better advocate for your children.

 Until military families are relieved of the weight of war, we hope you will continue to contribute to their wellbeing.

 Sign up to receive periodic eNews and alerts.